bheisler/blog-hugo-source/content/post/jarvis-impressions-of-rust-libraries.md

 lock the database during writes and that the other threads would block until it was unlocked, then proceed.
 Instead, all other transactions simply failed while the database was locked.
 Of course, I could write my own retry logic, but it's surprising that I would have to.
-In the end, I just settled for just using a single database thread; it's plenty fast enough for my needs.
+In the end, I settled for just using a single database thread; it's plenty fast enough for my needs.

 One last thing - I love that `diesel` directs the programmer to use database